 The nature center features interactive displays, interpretive panels, fossil-embedded rock work, audio recordings, projected images, art, and artifacts.

-The nature center’s picture windows frame four main views into the surrounding park lands.
+The nature center’s picture windows frame four main views into the surrounding parklands.
 Visitors can hike up Little Sycamore Canyon and enjoy the view or take the trail underneath Laguna Canyon road to Barbara’s Lake.
-The lake is the only natural occurring lake in Orange County.
+The lake is the only naturally occurring lake in Orange County.